samhithaharish/-data4good-application-/README.md

 *python 3.7.8

 ## Setup
-open the file attched in the form of project using the python idle; when you do that it gives 3 options:
+download the zip file in the form of project using the python idle; when you do that it gives 3 options:
 1. rock 2. paper 3. scissors
 Once u do this you get a computer choice which decides the result according to the option you have entered.
 ## Sources